linux-system-roles/network/README.md

 - For NetworkManager `mac` is the permanent MAC address `ethernet.mac-address`.

-- For initscripts, this means the currently configurd MAC address of the device (`HWADDR`).
+- For initscripts, this means the currently configured MAC address of the device (`HWADDR`).

 ### `interface_name`